aghaynes/quarto/README.md

 #### Layout files are:
   - ubreport.cls: latex class file that defines the layout of the report
   - report.tex: main latex file that loads packages and sets the document up
-  - ub_16pt-cmyk.pdf: the unibe logo
+  - logo: folder with unibe and DCR logos
-  -

 ####  Project-specific files are:
 - ubreport.clo: contains info about project, author and department
 - analysis.rnw: the actual content of the document that may include R-code chunk and is Sweaved to get analysis.tex